-What an honor to have this Diiyeghann naii Taii Tre’eedaa selected as one of the “Brightest Stars” of the festival!
+What an honor to have this film, Diiyeghann naii Taii Tre’eedaa, selected as one of the “Brightest Stars” of the festival!
 ImagineNATIVE is the most inspiring film festival I’ve ever attended, and I’m speechless to have contributed to this wonderful film directed by Princess Daazhraii Johnson.
 Mahsi’choo!

 I am fortunate to have worked in the Gwich’in community of Vashraii K’oo or Arctic Village during the summer of 2022 on a research project funded by NSF.
 I worked with University of Alaska Fairbanks students and researchers, along with colleagues from Haverford College and the University of Arizona to talk with Elders about climate change in their community.
 I directed the students on video documentation methods, and video fieldwork while directing the documentary film project.